casper-network/docs-archive/implementation/checksummed-hex.rst

 For the Ed25519 public key ``01ccDBB42854759141910c134D67cfAf0E78a93AdD396d43045fAa3A567DcABd84``, the encoded public key ``ccDBB42854759141910c134D67cfAf0E78a93AdD396d43045fAa3A567DcABd84`` is concatenated with the key tag for ed25519 public keys ``01``.

-You can find the implementation on GitHub **link**.
+You can find the implementation on `GitHub <https://github.com/casper-network/casper-node/blob/dev/types/src/checksummed_hex.rs>.

 .. _checksum-hex-backward-compatibility:

 Backward Compatibility
 ----------------------

-..
-TODO: Update this with whichever version this ships with.
-Version 1.x.x is backward-compatible with lower-hex encoded keys, so if you use a public key encoded in lowercase hex, the network will still be able to decode the public key and use it in a transaction.
+Version ``1.4.2`` is backward-compatible with lower-hex encoded keys, so if you use a public key encoded in lowercase hex, the network will still be able to decode the public key and use it in a transaction.